Let’s make Stubbs Bay one of the best places to enjoy a Minnesota summer day

 There is no government entity that has the responsibility to actively manage the health of our bay.
 So, let’s work together and restore Stubbs Bay to a healthy body of water, one that we can all enjoy.

-Working together under a LID, with guidance from the MnDNR, our bay will receive environmentally sound, effective and professionally managed treatments targeting the nonnative, invasive aquatics.
+Working together under a LID, with direction and approval from the MnDNR, our bay will receive environmentally sound, effective and professionally managed treatments targeting the nonnative, invasive aquatics.
 This will help mitigate ineffective and “nuking” treatments by individual homeowners (DYI efforts).

 A LID also provides a means to sustainably and equitably fund the management of aquatic invasive (non-native) species in Stubbs Bay via a dedicated locally controlled tax which would be paid by all benefitting property owners (lakeshore owners or deeded access).
 We are estimating an assessment of $100 per 50’ linear feet of lakeshore.
 A LID makes it affordable for all property owners as we equitably share the cost around the bay.